David Sneddon

-David Sneddon (born 15 September 1978) is a Scottish singer, songwriter, musician and music producer of contemporary pop music.
+David Sneddon (born 15 September 1978) is a Scottish singer, songwriter, musician and music producer of contemporary pop music from Paisley, Scotland.
 He began his career performing on stage and television, singing lead roles in stage musicals in Glasgow.
 In 2002, he won the first series of BBC One music competition Fame Academy.
 He released his first single "Stop Living the Lie" in 2003 which was a UK number one hit single selling over 250,000 copies, making it Britain's twelfth-highest selling single of 2003.
 Sneddon's debut album Seven Years – Ten Weeks was released in April 2003 and reached number 5 in the UK Albums Chart.
 He achieved three more UK Singles Chart singles – "Don't Let Go", "Best of Order", and "Baby Get Higher".
 His song "Baby Get Higher" was a hit on the dance floor for Almighty Records and a chart hit for VanVelzen in 2006, and also for Emin Agalarov.

 In October 2003, he moved to working primarily as a songwriter.
 In 2009 Sneddon signed to Sony/ATV Music Publishing as a songwriter and described his music as "melody-driven indie pop".